kiwi0fruit/knitty/README.md

 # Knitty

-Knitty is another CLI for Stitch/Knotr: reproducible report generation tool via Jupyter, Pandoc and Markdown.
+Knitty is Atom/Hydrogen friendly CLI for Stitch/Knotr: reproducible report generation tool via Jupyter, Pandoc and Markdown.
 Insert python code (or other Jupyter kernel code) to the Markdown document and have code's results in the output document.

 See [Knitty documentation](https://github.com/kiwi0fruit/knitty/blob/master/knitty.md).